8 January 2018

 During his visit, he got involved with Conservation International and created a documentary on local fishing practices.
 David returned a few months later for a second trip, this time to learn more about the local practice of turtle poaching and how it impacts sustainability.

-David is in the process of securing funding for a third trip to Timor Leste.
+David is in the process of securing funding for a fourth trip to Timor Leste.
 He hopes to be able to return to the country and work with the locals to discover how to make marine protection work for them.

 The Marine Studies Diploma